Routines for copying, comparing, creating and destroying block values, and for reading and writing them as if they were arrays.

 ];

 The idea of destruction is that any data stored in the long block should safely be disposed of.
 If the reference count of the long block is 2 or more, there's no problem, because we can simply decrement the count and let other people worry about the data from now on.
 But if it's only 1, then destroying the data is on us.
-Since we don't know what's in the long block, we have to ask the KOVS to do this by means of:
+Since we don't know what's in the long block, we have to ask the kind's destroy function to do it for us.

 Note that all of this frequently causes recursion: destruction leads to freeing of some of the data, which in turn means that that data must be destroyed, and so on.
 So it's essential that block values be well-founded: a list must not, for example, contain itself.